Continental Football League (2026): Headquarters

 The league’s national headquarters is based in Wheeling, West Virginia, where it also has its first franchise (Ohio Valley Ironmen).
 City officials and league leaders have described the headquarters decision as a strategic move to reinvest in a region with a rich football legacy.
+After the 2026 season, the league moved it's headquarters to Indianapolis.

-Media and future plans
+Media

-As of late 2025, the league is in discussions with broadcast and streaming partners for its 2026 debut season.
-It also plans to announce the remaining five franchises in phases throughout late 2025 and early 2026.
-Tryouts, mini-camps, and fan-ownership investment rounds are expected to begin in early 2026.
+For the 2026 season, the COFL had all of its games streamed on YouTube via the United Football Media channel.
+For 2027, the league will handle all of its streaming content in-house.